zwhitchcox/babel-preset-mobx/README.md

-# babel-preset-react
+# babel-preset-mobx

-> Babel preset for all React plugins.
+> Babel preset for all Mobx plugins.

 ## Install